thinkcompany/think_dev-standards/development-standards/quality-assurance/quality-assurance.md

 Ensure that the site's content is announced correctly and can be navigated using screen readers.
 Use NVDA (with Firefox) and/or JAWS (with Internet Explorer) on Windows as the primary tools for this testing.

-Use VoiceOver doing screen reader testing on a Mac, though NVDA and JAWS on Windows are preferred.
+Use VoiceOver for doing screen reader testing on a Mac, though NVDA and JAWS on Windows are preferred.

 [ ] **Ensure appropriate use of ARIA attributes**